Chevy Chase: 1975–1976: Saturday Night Live

 Chase was committed contractually to SNL for only one year as a writer and became a cast member during rehearsals just before the show's premiere.
 He received two Emmy Awards and a Golden Globe Award for his comedy writing and live comic acting on the show.
 In Rolling Stone's February 2015 appraisal of all 141 SNL cast members to date, Chase was ranked tenth in overall importance.
 "Strange as it sounds, Chase might be the most under-rated SNL player," they wrote.
 "It took him only one season to define the franchise…without that deadpan arrogance, the whole SNL style of humor would fall flat."

 In a 1975 New York magazine cover story, which called him "The funniest man in America", NBC executives referred to Chase as "The first real potential successor to Johnny Carson" and claimed he would begin guest-hosting The Tonight Show Starring Johnny Carson within six months of the article.
 Chase dismissed rumors that he could be the next Carson by telling New York, "I'd never be tied down for five years interviewing TV personalities."
 Chase did not appear on the program until May 4, 1977, when he was promoting a prime-time special for NBC.
-Carson later said of Chase: "He couldn't ad-lib a fart after a baked bean dinner."
+Carson (who was never a fan of SNL) later said of Chase: "He couldn't ad-lib a fart after a baked-bean dinner."

 Chase acknowledged Ernie Kovacs's influence on his work in Saturday Night Live, and he thanked Kovacs during his acceptance speech for his Emmy Award.
 In addition, Chase spoke of Kovacs's influence on his work in an appearance in the 1982 documentary called Ernie Kovacs: Television's Original Genius.